 Economic and community development comprises a key element of the work of Central Midlands COG.
 Working with regional economic development partners, staff assists local governments in research, referrals and grant writing to support the development, expansion, and retention of businesses in the region.
 Local governments are also assisted in obtaining grants for water and sewer upgrades and improvements, workforce training needs, neighborhood planning, and other community development needs.

-Businesses that require assistance with utility infrastructure may be eligible to apply for grants or loans through the economic development branch of the State of SC Community Development Block Grant (CDBG) Program.
-Other business incentive resources are offered by the SC Department of Commerce.
+Businesses that require assistance with utility infrastructure may be eligible to apply for grants or loans through the SC Coordinating Council for Economic Development.

 The U.S. Department of Commerce’s Economic Development Administration (EDA) provides grant funds to distressed communities to revitalize, expand, or upgrade their physical infrastructure to attract new industry, encourage business expansion, diversify their local economies, and generate or retain long-term private sector jobs and capital investments.
 EDA grants may subsidize up to 50% of the total cost of a project.
 Other supplementary grant or loan funds for community and economic development projects can be obtained from the Division of Local Government within the S.C.
 State Budget and Control Board , the Rural Economic Community and Development Service of the U.S. Department of Agriculture.
 Low interest loans for building or repairing wastewater and drinking water plants or distribution systems can be obtained through the State Revolving Loan Fund.